Anxiety: How to cope with anxiety caused by things out of your control

 Uncertainty and a lack of control are unavoidable in life; we all have to cope with situations that do not have guaranteed outcomes.
 In these situations, it is common for people to catastrophize, or to think only of the worst possible outcome, which can be very distressing.

-In Dialectical Behavior Therapy (DBT), the process for addressing an emotion you want to change begins with, Checking The Facts.
+In Dialectical Behavior Therapy (DBT), the process of addressing an emotion you want to change begins with, Checking The Facts.
 The first step in this process is to ask, “What is the emotion I want to change?”.
 After clarifying the emotion you are experiencing, the next step is to identify the prompting event of the anxiety.
 When identifying the prompting event, focus specifically on the event, thought, etc. that occurred right before the anxiety set in.
 Then, describe the facts that you can observe through your senses.
-Additionally, identify and challenge any judgements, absolutes, or black-and-white descriptions that you may be thinking.
+Additionally, identify and challenge any judgments, absolutes, or black-and-white descriptions that you may be thinking.
 It can be very helpful to slow down and consider the facts in this way because when feeling anxious, our minds often jump to conclusions very quickly.

-event?”.
-Think of as many other possible interpretations as you can and practice looking at all sides of a situation.
+It is then helpful to consider, “What are my interpretations, thoughts, and assumptions about the event?”.
+Think of as many possible interpretations as possible and practice looking at all sides of a situation.
 Test your interpretations and assumptions to see if they fit the facts.
 When it comes to situations that are out of your control, looking at all sides of the situation can help to reduce catastrophizing by illuminating other possible outcomes.

 Next, ask yourself if you are assuming a threat and label the threat.
 Assess the probability that the threatening event will really occur.
 In doing this, you may find that while a catastrophe could be possible, it is not actually that probable.
 Imagine the catastrophe really occurring and coping well with the catastrophe.
 Acknowledging the true likelihood of something bad happening, coupled with thinking through a plan for how you could effectively cope, can be very helpful in reducing anxiety.

 After going through this reflection, consider if your anxiety (and the intensity of your anxiety) fits the facts of the situation.
 There are certainly situations in which feeling anxious is justified.
-In those cases, using problem solving skills to address the situation will likely reduce feelings of anxiety.
+In those cases, using problem-solving skills to address the situation will likely reduce feelings of anxiety.
 However, if you find that anxiety does not fit the facts, then using a skill called Opposite Action can reduce anxiety.

 In order to use Opposite Action for anxiety, think about what the feeling of anxiety is urging you to do.
-By acting opposite to these emotion urges, you communicate to your brain and body that you are safe and an anxiety response is not needed in the situation.
+By acting opposite to these emotional urges, you communicate to your brain and body that you are safe and an anxiety response is not needed in the situation.
 Common ways to use Opposite Action for anxiety are, approaching the event/person/situation you are worried about, maintaining an assertive posture and confident tone of voice, and calming your nervous system with paced breathing.

 If you’re ready to claim your best life, contact me now!